petablox/pldi19-artifact/README.md

 ## To Reproduce All the Paper Results
 Here are the instructions to reproduce the results of all the benchmarks at once.
-Step 1 is mandatory to run Step 2 and 3.
+Step 1 is mandatory to run Step 2 or 3.
+The order between Step 2 and 3 does not matter.
 Step 3 should be preceded by Step 4.

 ### Step 1: Running batch-mode program analysis and Bingo (Columns "Batch" and "Bingo" of Table 2)